arthur-van-acker/python-gui-project-template/docs/INSTALLATION-TECHNICAL-DETAILS.md

-# Tic Tac Toe - Installation Technical Details
+# YourApp Starter – Installation Technical Details

-This document provides a comprehensive technical breakdown of the installation process for developers and advanced users who want to understand exactly what happens during installation.
+This document provides a comprehensive technical breakdown of the YourApp Starter installation process for developers and advanced users who want to understand exactly what happens during setup.

 ---